Izuria/Izuria.github.io/README.md

 ### **Required**
 - Knowledge of Markdown
 - A GitHub account
-- A resume
+- A resume written in Markdown

 ### **Recommended**
  - A Markdown editor
  - Basic knowledge with Jekyll
- - Resume written in Markdown

 ## Instructions